B-Ring-Group-3/B-Ring-Group-3/Software Design and Architecture.md

 <a name="_page4_x72.00_y581.12"></a>Interface Design

-GET/ current temperature, GET/ current queen status, POST/ add new limitation for hive, PUT/ change limitation with new value,
+GET/ current temperature, POST/ add new limitation for hive, PUT/ change limitation with new value

 <a name="_page5_x72.00_y72.00"></a>Considerations